 Apart from the obvious need for amplification to each impaired ear, there are several other significant reasons why two hearing aids are better than one – assuming the person has a hearing loss in both ears:

 The brain decodes information from both ears and compares and contrasts them.
-By analysing the miniscule time delays as well as the difference in loudness of each sound reaching the ears enables the person to accurately locate a sound source.
+By analysing the minuscule time delays as well as the difference in the loudness of each sound reaching the ears enables the person to accurately locate a sound source.
 Being able to accurately locate the direction of a sound is very useful in everyday life in a whole host of situations.
 Perhaps a more scary disadvantage of poor localisation is safety when crossing a road.

 If you’re really only hearing on one side and someone tries to speak to you on your “bad side” then it’s quite impractical and perhaps embarrassing to try to turn your head 180 degrees.

-The brain has it’s own built-in noise reduction which is much more effective when it is receiving information from both ears.
+The brain has its own built-in noise reduction which is much more effective when it is receiving information from both ears.
 Essentially, background noise, which is the scourge of the hearing aid wearer is actually exacerbated by wearing only one hearing instrument.